coderefinery/coderefinery.org/content/blog/2022-11-25-lessons-learned-sep-2022 copy.md

 - since there as so little interaction and not enough exercise time: some ELs felt that they "are not needed"
 - next time they will probably try only video participation

+>>> Here are headlines and the new stuff put in places -MJ
+>>> What is needed still is to make them understandable and see for synergies

 ### Registration
 - ask for consent to be contacted for future events organized by us